bjssacademy/goinaday/readme.md

 ## Hello Learner!

+Change the string `hello world` to be `Hello, Learner`:

 ![](img/goinaday4.png)

 [Click here to see the code](https://goplay.tools/snippet/UTfp9e_aAbd)

 Click the `Run` button to execute the code.

-> fmt is the format package

 ---

 Hopefully, the code that we just executed is understandable.
-We've created a function and printed out a string with the built-in `Println` function.
+We've got a function named `main` and printed out a string with the `Println` function.

+The `Println` function is available from the `fmt` *package* that we import.

+---

 Saying that a language has a C-like syntax means that if you're used to any other C-like languages such as C, C++, Java, JavaScript and C#, then you're going to find Go familiar -- superficially, at least.
 For example, it means:
 - `&&` is used as a boolean AND,